A guide to Mosel Valley with the best hikes and vineyards in Mosel Valley, Germany

 I also liked Pommern and Moselkern for their very quiet setting, away from the tourist crowds.
 Both villages are the perfect place to unwind while being surrounded by vineyards, timbered houses and close to the Mosel river bank.

-I particularly recommend a visit of Treis-Karden whose major attractions are the impressive churches such as the Sain Castor’s Foundation Church, the Georgskapelle, a Gothic Evangelical church and the Hochkreuzkapelle which enhance the beauty of this wine village.
+I particularly recommend a visit of Treis-Karden whose major attractions are the impressive churches such as the Sain Castor’s Foundation Church, the Georgskapelle, a Gothic Evangelical church, and the Hochkreuzkapelle which enhance the beauty of this wine village.

-6. Take a River Cruise on the Mosel
+6. Take a Mosel Valley River Cruise

 Indeed it’s the perfect way to explore the beauty of the Mosel river, in a very laid-back way, making the most of your time.